 Employment discrimination can be considered a form of workplace injury.
-This refers to discriminatory employment practices such as bias in hiring, promotion, job assignment, termination and compensation, and various types of harassment.
+This refers to discriminatory employment practices such as bias in hiring, promotion, job assignment, termination and compensation, as well as various types of harassment.
 This discrimination is not limited to certain traits or characteristics.

 Both federal and state laws regulate workplace discrimination so that it can vary from state to state.
 Federal laws, regulated by the

-U.S. Equal Employment Opportunity Commission (EEOC) protects against most kinds of workplace discrimination.
+U.S. Equal Employment Opportunity Commission (EEOC), protect against most kinds of workplace discrimination.